Trump steps back from Mexico border threat as companies warn of economic fallout

 SLOWER BORDER

-Senior U.S. Department of Homeland Security (DHS) officials said on Tuesday a recent redeployment of some 750 officers on the border to deal with a surge in migrants - mostly Central American families turning themselves into border agents - had already led to a slowing of legal crossings and commerce at ports of entry.
+Senior U.S. Department of Homeland Security officials said on Tuesday a recent redeployment of some 750 officers on the border to deal with a surge in migrants - mostly Central American families turning themselves in to border agents - had already led to a slowing of legal crossings and commerce at ports of entry.

-DHS officials said border facilities have been overwhelmed by families seeking asylum, fleeing poverty and violence in Central America.
+DHS officials said border facilities had been overwhelmed by families seeking asylum, fleeing poverty and violence in Central America.

+DHS Secretary Kirstjen Nielsen said Manuel Padilla, a 30-year veteran of the U.S. Border Patrol, would now serve as the agency's coordinator on the border response.

 To try to address the problem, the Trump administration in January started sending some migrants to wait out their U.S. court dates in Mexican border cities.
 On Monday, DHS said it would dramatically ramp up that program, despite court challenges.